Glorious Lynx Review: HANDS-ON Experience

 Glorious Lynx Switch

-The switches were 5-pin design and (as noted in the Build Quality section) they seated very securely in the socket and plate with virtually no wobble.
+The switches were 5-pin design and seated very securely in the socket and plate with virtually no wobble.

 Keycaps went on suspiciously easily.
 Normally, you get a satisfying “click” when the keycap snaps on, but the keycaps felt like they just kinda squished on to these guys.
 Don’t be alarmed, though.
 The keycaps were very secure with significantly less than average wobble.